GaussianPSL: Soft partitioning for complex PSL problem: Preliminaries

 \begin{definition}[Pareto Frontier and Optimal Solution Space] An objective vector $\mathbf{y}^* \in \mathbf{Y}^* \subset \mathbf{Y}$ is said to lie on the Pareto frontier if and only if $\nexists \; \mathbf{y}\in \mathbf{Y}$ such that $\mathbf{y} \succ \mathbf{y}^*$.
 The corresponding set of feasible solutions $\mathbf{X}^* = \{ \mathbf{x} \in \mathbf{X} \mid f(\mathbf{x}) \in \mathbf{Y}^* \}$ is called the Pareto optimal solution space. \end{definition}

-The Pareto frontier and its associated solution space are of great interest in multi-objective optimization because they provide a comprehensive view of trade-offs between conflicting objectives.
-Decision-makers can explore these trade-offs to select solutions aligned with their preferences.
-However, the exact computation of the Pareto optimal solution space is often infeasible due to the high dimensionality and non-convexity of the objective and decision spaces.
-In practice, researchers attempt to approximate the Pareto front using a representative set of non-dominated points.
-Nonetheless, such approximations are of limited value without the corresponding mapping to decision variables, which can be prohibitively expensive to recover using brute-force methods like grid search.

-\begin{definition}[Strong and Weak Pareto Optimality] Strong Pareto optimality implies that any change to the current objectives would make at least one objective worse off, while no other objectives get better.
-Weak Pareto optimality implies that a change might not make objectives worse off, but also wouldn't make objectives better off. \end{definition}

-In essence, strong Pareto optimality reflects a stricter notion of efficiency, where any deviation from the current solution would inevitably lead to a negative impact on at least one objective.

-\subsubsection{Pareto Set Learning}
+\subsection{Pareto Set Learning}

-The advancement of neural networks (NNs) has enabled the approximation of highly complex functions in various domains.
-In conventional machine learning tasks, neural networks are typically employed to approximate the mapping from input features to output predictions.
-In the context of multi-objective optimization, however, the goal of Pareto Set Learning (PSL) is to train the neural network to approximate the function that maps a set of preference vectors $\lambda \in \mathbb{R}^k$ to Pareto optimal solutions $\mathbf{X}^*$, given that the objective function $f$ is known.
+Pareto Set Learning (PSL) refers to a class of methods that employ neural networks to approximate a mapping from preference vectors $\lambda \in \mathbb{R}^k$ (Appendix \ref{appendix:preference_vector}) to corresponding Pareto-optimal solutions $\mathbf{X}^*$, assuming that the objective function $f$ is known.

-In PSL, preference vectors can be intuitively understood as direction vectors that guide the search toward specific regions of the Pareto frontier.
-Assume the Pareto frontier is being observed from a fixed point in the objective space(commonly the origin), a preference vector defines a directional ray originating from the observation point and pointing toward a target point on the Pareto frontier.
-So, depending on the observing points, the direction associated with a given point on the Pareto frontier might change accordingly.
-Different PSL algorithms interpret and utilize these preference vectors in various ways, associated with different types of loss function scalarization.

-PSL models are typically neural network-based and aim to approximate the Pareto optimal solution space by minimizing a loss function defined over the objective space.
-Since this loss function operates on objective values rather than directly on decision variables, it serves as a surrogate loss function, which can make the optimization process challenging and non-trivial.
-A Pareto set model can be formally defined as:
+In practice, PSL models are typically implemented using neural networks and aim to approximate the Pareto-optimal solution set by minimizing a loss function defined in the objective space.
+Because this loss is formulated in terms of objective values rather than directly over the decision variables, it acts as a surrogate loss.
+This indirection introduces additional complexity, rendering the optimization process challenging and non-trivial.
+A Pareto set model can be formally defined as follows: